shaik1002/biggitlabbomb/doc/user/group/epics/manage_epics.md

 > - Cross-group child epics [enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/375622) in GitLab 15.9.
 Enabled by default.
 > - [Feature flag `child_epics_from_different_hierarchies`](https://gitlab.com/gitlab-org/gitlab/-/issues/382719) removed in GitLab 15.10.

-Add a child epic that belongs to a group that is different from the parent epic's group.
+You can add a child epic that belongs to a group that is different from the parent epic's group.

 Prerequisites: